DanElie/Cooling-Oceans-Triggered-GOBE/readme.md

 The 5th step creates the niches (rectangular niches).

 The 6th step is the model, and the pseudospecies settle where their thermal tolerance allows them to settle.
-The steps afterwards produce the figures, such as the Biodiversity Maps:
+The steps afterwards produce the figures, such as the biodiversity curve:

 ![GlobalCurve_Song](https://github.com/DanElie/Cooling-Oceans-Triggered-GOBE/assets/114865367/762b6f41-b578-490d-96a4-3dbbc2a78d3b)
-It is the map produced with the Song paleoclimatic scenario
+It is the curve produced with the Song paleoclimatic scenario

 Finally, the 10th step produces the regional biodiversity curves, from Baltica, Laurentia, Siberia and South China.